How we test wall ovens

-We’ve put single built-in ovens through a range of everyday cooking tests and found out how easy they are to use and clean.
+We’ve put 600mm and 900mm wall ovens through a range of everyday cooking tests and found out how easy they are to use and clean.

 Lifetime score